 Search engines like google.com do a good job of giving us search results corresponding to the words we searched for.
 Unfortunately, they leave us with a sea of information that we now have to somehow sift through.

 The great wealth of information (high number of search results) leaves us with a few questions:

 – Where do I start?

-– How do I decide whether a book or course or any other material is worth my time and attention (and possibly my money)?
+– How do I decide whether a given material is worth my time and attention (and possibly my money)?

 The problem we are faced with can be stated as follows: how can we make the most useful information come on top of the search results?

-knowledgemap.me solves the problem by enabling people to vote on each Resource (i.e. a book, lecture, course, etc.) and ordering the search results by putting the Resources with the highest ratings on top.
+KnowledgeMap.me solves the problem by enabling people to vote on each informational Resource according to its usefulness.
+It then orders the search results by putting the Resources with the highest ratings on top.

 The mechanics of how the voting happens can be adjusted so as to obtain the most optimal search results.
 Possibilities include: allow everyone to vote; allow only people above a certain threshold of reputation to vote; give more weight to the votes of people with higher reputation; adjust the ordering algorithm; and so on.